WaterQualityInspector/CFA_Decoder/README.md

 # CFA Decoder.
-Combined and streamlined from works of Dejan992 and Anthony Angone (a friend of mine)
+Combined and streamlined from works of Dejan992 and Anthony (a friend of mine)

 ## READ ME adapted from Dejan992.
 Bruteforcing our way towards ultimate customer satisfaction- free food! **(For Educational Purposes Only, Use at Your Own Discretion)**